Home /Search

 The Permafrost Information Network (PIN) geotechnical borehole database combines existing database compilations into a standard structure.
 The standardized database was created to be accessible from the PIN web application as a data layer.
 Further information regarding data compilation can be accessed from the PIN web application.

-BC Wildfire Fire Perimeters - Historical
+BC Wildfire Fire Perimeters - Current

 BC Wildfire Fire Locations - Current